input-output-hk/mithril/docs/website/root/mithril/threat-model.md

 #### Cardano Ledger state

 Access to an accurate ledger state is needed by Mithril signer to retrieve reliable _Stake distribution_.
-This access is currently done through a local connection (direct w/ Pallas or indirect with cardano-cli) to a trusted cardano-node
+This access is currently done through a local connection (direct w/ Pallas or indirect with cardano-cli) to a trusted cardano-node.
+The ledger state / stake distribution is also used by the cardano-node to determine leader schedules and hence corruption here has an impact on the block production process.

 * **confidentiality**: No
 * **integrity**: Yes (same, inaccurate SD will make key registration and signing process invalid)